Scheduling

 FRAMING INSPECTION

 To be made after the roof, all framing, bracing, & draft/fire stopping is in place.
 All pipes, chimneys/chases, electrical wiring and vents are complete and before any insulation is installed.
 Framing inspection to be conducted before exterior covering is installed to verify building wrap, door & window flashing is installed properly.
-Rough electrical and plumbing inspections must be received and approvals must be on site before scheduling a framing inspection.
+Rough electrical and plumbing inspections must be received and approvals must be onsite before scheduling a framing inspection.

 ENERGY INSPECTION

-Energy compliance form ("Com-Check") must be on site.
+Energy compliance form ("Com-Check") must be onsite.
 Building envelope sealed from all air drafts and insulation properly installed.
 Thermal stickers for doors and windows must be in place.

 FINAL INSPECTION

 To be made after the building/project is completed, stocked, and ready for occupancy.
 Rough grade for proper drainage away from structure with gutters and downspouts installed.
 Handicap parking space(s) and signage defined and in place.
 911 addresses must be posted.
-All final inspections as required for electrical, plumbing, fire marshal, DelDOT, etc. must be received and approvals must be on site before scheduling a final inspection.
+All final inspections as required for electrical, plumbing, fire marshal, DelDOT, etc. must be received and approvals must be onsite before scheduling a final inspection.

 County-approved plans must be kept on job site for inspector's review to receive an inspection.